informatics-isi-edu/deriva-workbench/docs/usage.md

 ![Server Configuration Dialog](images/server-configuration-dialog.png)

 Enter the host name, a memorable description, and a catalog number.
+Select a directory location for dumping and restoring annotations.
 Optionally, check the box to "Set as Default" if you want to connect to this server and catalog by default on restart of the workbench.
 After clicking "OK" on the Server Configuration dialog, you must click "OK" again on the Configuration Options